 Introduction to PostgreSQL Float Data Type

 PostgreSQL provides different types of data types.
-The single table consists of a different column with different data types and we need to store floating numbers that contain decimal points in the float column and values are not approx., so at this condition, we use float data type.
-The float data type belongs under the numeric data type’s category.
-Float data type supports floating-point number, real number, and numeric with 4 or 8 bytes number.
-In float data type we use bit size where bit size means the length of the string.
-For example 3.4, 654.3, and -345.32 these are the floating-point numbers.
-The system memory is limited, you can’t store numbers with infinite precision, so that reason we use float data type and this is the main purpose of the float data type.
+The single table consists of a different column with different data types, and we need to store floating numbers that contain decimal points in the float column.
+Values are not approx., so at this condition, we use float data type.
+The float data type belongs under the numeric data type category.
+Float data type supports floating-point, real, and numeric numbers with 4 or 8 bytes numbers.
+In float data type, we use bit size, where bit size means the length of the string.
+For example, 3.4, 654.3, and -345.32 are the floating-point numbers.
+The system memory is limited; you can’t store numbers with infinite precision, so that is why we use float data type, which is the main purpose of the PostgreSQL Float data type.

 Syntax and Parameters: